bump-sh/docs/src/_guides/api-basics/design-reviews.md

 Let machines do the heavy lifting so you can focus on delivering great documentation, and steer the evolution of your APIs to make them useful and profitable.

+## Conclusion

+API design reviews are a critical part of ensuring that APIs are consistent, usable, and aligned with organizational standards.
+By leveraging tools like Bump.sh, you can streamline the review process, reduce manual effort, and focus on meaningful changes that impact API consumers.

+Automating repetitive tasks, integrating reviews into pull requests, and using API linting tools can help teams collaborate effectively and maintain high-quality APIs.
+With the right processes and tools in place, API design reviews don’t have to be hard—they can be an opportunity to build better APIs and foster cross-functional collaboration.